groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/use-cases/5 Secure Methods to Add Watermarks to Word Documents/secure-methods-add-watermark-to-word.md

 - Deploy **locked headers with editable ranges** for templates and collaborative documents

 Not every file needs maximum security, but critical documents deserve more than Word's easily-removable watermarks.
 Start protecting your documents today with GroupDocs.Watermark for .NET.

-## See Also

-* **5 Secure Methods to Add Watermarks to Word Documents** – Discover different ways to apply watermarks safely and effectively using GroupDocs.Watermark: [Read the article →](https://blog.groupdocs.com/watermark/secure-word-documents-groupdocs-watermark-methods/)

-* **AI-Powered Watermarking: Protect Documents with Smart, Context-Aware Marking** – Learn how to integrate GroupDocs.Watermark into your AI agent to generate intelligent, adaptive watermarks: [Read the article →](https://blog.groupdocs.com/watermark/ai-driven-dynamic-watermarks/)

-* **Python Tiling Watermark Examples: How to Create Repeated Watermarks in Documents** – Explore how to apply various tiling watermark patterns using GroupDocs.Watermark for Python: [Read the article →](https://blog.groupdocs.com/watermark/tiling-watermark-python/)